Overview of a Salpingectomy Procedure

 Ectopic pregnancy

 In an ectopic pregnancy, the fertilized egg travels to and implants into a location other than the uterus.
 This condition is often a medical emergency.
-When the egg implants in the fallopian tube, removal of that tube may be necessary to prevent rupture and life-threatening bleeding.
+When the egg implants in a fallopian tube, removal of that tube may be necessary to prevent rupture and life-threatening bleeding.

 Prevention of cancer